 I would have preferred to continue making optimistic posts related to new hair loss cure related developments, and was in fact not planning to post at all today.
 However, I just learnt that one of the all-time legendary personalities of the hair loss forums, Bryan Shelton, passed away on September 16th, 2013.
 He was only 63, and had stopped posting on hair loss forums during the past year.
 I was curious as to what had happened to him and guessed that he must be sick, since in all the years I have frequented hair loss forums, Bryan was one of the few constants.
 Perhaps the only constant, when excluding the people who ran or owned these forums.

 Bryan seemed to have more hair loss and hair related knowledge than any other poster out there.
 I say “seemed to” because once people such as Bryan cross a certain threshold of expertise in this field of study, I am not the best person to figure out the legitimacy of what they are saying.
 Some of Bryan’s posts were at a level that was too complicated for me to comprehend fully without doing a lot of research.
 Luckily, most of Bryan’s posts involved presenting interesting ideas, offering advice when asked, or legitimately correcting people.
-Bryan was almost always correct as far as I could tell.
+Bryan was usually correct as far as I could tell.

 I was surprised to learn that Bryan had no college education.
 Even more impressive, Bryan tended to do a lot of his research at libraries.
 I suppose it is not surprising, considering that he grew up in an era without the internet.
 When a journal article could not be found online, Bryan would find it at his main local library.